gnosed/namada-docs/src/testnets/namada-close-quarters-testnet-1.md

 ### Prerequisites

 - a machine that meets the [requirements](../user-guide/install.md#hardware-requirements) for running a validator node
-- an associated public IPv4 address with ports 26656 and 26657 reachable from anywhere
+- an associated public IPv4 address with ports 26656 reachable from anywhere for P2P connections

 ### Set up